-In the first quarter of 2019, the compensation c ommittee established the corporate goals described below.
+In the second quarter of 2020, the Compensation, Nominating and Corporate Governance Committee established the corporate goals described below.
 Our objective corporate goals are directly aligned with our specific strategic goals, including advancing our development programs, our research function, our clinical activities, commercialization activities and certain corporate and financial goals, which we believe will create long-term value for shareholders.
-The maximum possible corporate achievement for 2019 was 150% of our 2019 corporate goals (up to 100% for the core goals and 50% for the str etch goals).
-In December 2019, the compensation committee evaluated the accomplishments and performance of the Company against such corporate goals.
-After its consideration of the Company's performance, as more specifically described below, the compensation n committee rated our 2019 corporate achievement at 120% of our 2019 corporate goals.
+The maximum possible corporate achievement for 2020 was 150% of our 2020 corporate goals (up to 100% for the core goals and 50% for the stretch goals).
+In December 2020, the Compensation, Nominating and Corporate Governance Committee evaluated the accomplishments and performance of the Company against such corporate goals.
+In particular, the Compensation, Nominating and Corporate Governance Committee also considered the impact of the ongoing COVID-19 pandemic.
+In its consideration of the commercialization of Jelmyto, the Compensation, Nominating and Corporate Governance Committee acknowledged the particular challenges of launching a new product during this unprecedented time.
+After its consideration of the Company's performance, as more specifically described below, the Compensation, Nominating and Corporate Governance Committee rated our 2020 corporate achievement at 130% of our 2020 corporate goals.